-The Federal investment in the National Network for Manufacturing Innovation (NNMI) serves to create an effective manufacturing research infrastructure for U.S. industry and academia to solve industry-relevant problems.
-The NNMI will consist of linked Institutes for Manufacturing Innovation (IMIs) with common goals, but unique concentrations.
-In an IMI, industry, academia, and government partners leverage existing resources, collaborate, and co-invest to nurture manufacturing innovation and accelerate commercialization.
+NNMI consists of linked Institutes for Manufacturing Innovation (IMIs) with common goals, but unique concentrations.
+Here industry, academia, and government partners are leveraging existing resources, collaborating, and co-investing to nurture manufacturing innovation and accelerate commercialization.

 As sustainable manufacturing innovation hubs, the institutes will:

 To view a current list of the Institutes, click here.